KANUBALAD/kanubala.github.io/cv.md

 <td></td>
 <td markdown="1">
 [SEAMS, 2019](https://seams-workshop.gitlab.io/participants/dec2018/kanubala.pdf)
- The Software Engineering for Applied Mathematical Sciences Workshop extends the Principles course to include a hack-a-thon during the second week.
-The topic focus and schedule for the first week remains largely the same, though there is an integrated development of a work plan for the hack-a-thon.
+ The **Software Engineering for Applied Mathematical Sciences Workshop** extends the Principles course to include a hackathon during the second week.
+The topic focus and schedule for the first week remains largely the same, though there is an integrated development of a work plan for the hackathon.
-During the hack-a-thon week, the schedule is more flexible.
+During the hackathon week, the schedule is more flexible.
 Participants meet with faculty on a regularly scheduled basis to check-in on how their plan is progressing, but they set that plan.
 The workshop wraps with participants demonstrating changes to their project’s engineering.
 </td>
 </tr>